- Home Furnishings

 Making the Most of Your Small Balcony

 If you live in an apartment or condo with a tiny balcony, chances are you have completely ignored your only outdoor space.
 Sure, it may not be much, but with these easy ideas, you can transform it into a mini-oasis to enjoy at your leisure!

 Ok, I know your balcony doesn’t offer much in the way of space for furniture.
 However, you can squeeze a couple of simple and stylish pieces into the most cramped of balconies.
 First, determine the function of your dream balcony.
 Is it for dining al fresco, reading, sunning or simply a place for daydreaming?

 You can purchase a bistro set with two chairs and a small table for dining under the stars.
 Or choose a comfy chaise lounge for sunning and afternoon napping.
-Maybe an all-weather wicker chair and side table is all you need for catching up on the latest best seller.
+Maybe an all-weather wicker chair and side table are all you need for catching up on the latest best selling novel.

 If you are really cramped, consider topping a slender, teak storage bench with a bright cushion to create the perfect spot for quick cup of java to get your day started.
 Plus you’ll have a place to stash some of your outdoor supplies.

 Once you have the furniture situated, you can get on with the business of accessorizing.

 Drag your balcony out of concrete drabness with something colorful underfoot.
 If you own your condo, find out if the home owner's association will allow you to tile or paint your worn balcony floor.
 A textured tile or paint designed for outdoor use will not only keep you from slipping in damp weather, it will also add a bit of personality to your outdoor oasis.

 If you can’t tile or paint, ground the space with a colorful outdoor area rug.
 A rug will make your small balcony space more room-like and add just the right touch of softness.